aipengineer/aip-lab/tools/document-extraction-colpali-blip-2/README.md

 The system is designed to handle multimodal datasets, including images and text, and is suitable for **retrieval-augmented generation (RAG)** tasks.

+The project is designed to work locally on Apple Silicon, adaption to CUDA should be easy.
+In order to save resources and also be able to run it on regular hardware images are batch-processed [(4 images at a time)](./colpali_service.py).

 ## Features

 - **Multimodal Document Retrieval**: Uses **ColPali** to retrieve the most relevant document based on text queries.